 Campbell Scientific turn-key systems for wind-resource assessment and power performance are specifically designed to meet the requirements of IEC 61400-12-1.
 These systems have a wide range of options for measuring wind speed, wind direction, air density, and electric power.
-Real-time or interval data are stored locally on the data logger, and can be can be transmitted via all standard communication methods.Mehr erfahren
+Real-time or interval data are stored locally on the data logger, and can be transmitted via all standard communication methods.Mehr erfahren

 Fast alle unserer Systeme sind speziell für den Kunden zusammengestellt.
 Teilen Sie uns mit was Sie brauchen, dann konfigurieren wir eine passende Station für Sie.